Light Rising in the Darkness

 Option 2:

 This is the last Sabbath School of the year.
 Make it festive.
 You may very well have visitors from out of town.
 Show them how much fun your class has.
 Encourage students to bring “ugly sweaters” to decorate your room.
-You may choose to have some warm drinks and/or cookies available, depending on your church’s covid guidelines.
-If you are meeting on Zoom, have students find a favorite dessert from Christmas and show everyone.
-Have them find a holiday background for their Zoom and vote on the best one.
+You may choose to have some warm drinks and/or cookies available.

 For many, the holidays are delightful.
 (That word is being used intentionally.)